rougenij/Discord-MockApp/README.md

 ### This Project was made by using:
 1. ReactJS
 2. NodeJS
+3. ExpressJS
-3. MongoDB and Mongoose
+4. MongoDB and Mongoose
-4. Socket.io
+5. Socket.io